The Institute for Cultural Competence & Inclusive Excellence

 The Office for Diversity, Equity & Inclusion is pleased to announce the Institute for Cultural Competence & Inclusive Excellence, a personal and professional development certificate program available to all WCU students, faculty, and staff.
 The certificate program, referred to as “the Institute” herein, reflects WCU’s commitment to create a learning culture that values diversity, equity and inclusion.
 The Institute consists of a combination of training and education workshops, self-study readings, books, on-demand video presentations, and a capstone project.
 Participants develop cultural competencies and are offered the tools necessary for linking diversity and inclusion to organizational and work performance.
 Programs and workshops are offered during the fall, spring, and summer semesters to provide a full range of required and elective workshops.

 Institute applications are currently open until February 10, 2021 (Deadline).
 Stay tuned as space will be limited in future cohorts.
-You can find out more by visiting our website.
+You can find out more cultural competence and inclusive excellence.

 WCU Receives the Higher Education Excellence In Diversity Award from INSIGHT Into Diversity Magazine